128technology/docs/docs/cli_reference.md

 #### Description

-The `clear arp` command is typically used during troubleshooting, to remove ARP (Address Resolution Protocol) entries from a 128T router or node&#x27;s ARP cache.
+The `clear arp` command is typically used during troubleshooting, to remove ARP (Address Resolution Protocol) entries from a SSR router or node&#x27;s ARP cache.
 The command has multiple filters, allowing administrators to specify which specific entry to remove.
 The PCLI will auto-complete typed entries for improved accuracy.

 #### Version History
 | Release | Modification                |